Workable/flask-log-request-id/Readme.md

 ## Configuration

-Flask-TraceID conforms to Flask's configuration guidelines.
-The following parameters can be configured through Flask's configuration mechanism and will be obeyed by TraceID
+Flask-Log-Request-ID follows Flask's configuration guidelines.
+The following parameters can be configured through Flask's configuration mechanism and will be obeyed by the extension

-* **TRACEID_EMIT_REQUEST_LOG**: If True it will emit an extra log event at the end of the request as `werkzeug` does while trace_id is still accessible.
+* **LOG_REQUEST_ID_EMIT_REQUEST_LOG**: If True it will emit an extra log event at the end of the request as `werkzeug` does while `request_id` is still accessible.